efueger/YahooStockQuotes/README.md

-#another change 3 for test-with-no-bang branch
+#another test with /# in the branch name

 # YahooStockQuotes
 Yahoo Stock Quotes in PHP